 Tandem learning partnerships are popular among our students.
 They're a great way to further enhance your language skills.

 Expertise in East Asia research at Newcastle spans three Schools in the Faculty of Humanities, Arts and Social Sciences.

 East Asian studies is one of five subject groups within the School of Modern Languages (SML), which operates as a single administrative and academic unit.

-Members of staff in the East Asian section work closely with East Asia experts based in the Schools of Historical Studies and Geography, Politics and Sociology, including:
+Members of staff in the East Asian section work closely with East Asia experts based in the Schools of History, Classics and Archaeology; Geography, Politics and Sociology; and Architecture, Planning and Landscape, including: